rmflight/rerrors/README.md

 When someone is first starting out in R, if they are not used to programming, the various errors, warnings and messages that R provides can be intimidating.
 This is meant to be a useful collection of observed types of messages that R provides, along with an explanation of what R is trying to tell them.

+### Have an Error Message?

+If you have an error message you need help with file an [issue](https://github.com/rmflight/rerrors/issues).

+If you have an error message and explanation you want to add, [please clone the repo](https://github.com/rmflight/rerrors), add your message, and create a pull request.

 ## Installing packages

 You don't need to do 'install.packages("tidyverse")' every time.
 Install is installing it on your system.
 You only need to do it again if you re-install R, or want a newer version. 'library()' loads it for use, and 'install.packages()' installs it to your computer.